Nursery admissions 2025-26

 This offer will be for a part-time place only.
 Once you have been offered a part-time place you may request a full time place from your nursery.

-You must accept or decline the offer of a place by 21 May 2025 so that nursery places can then be reallocated.
-If you do not reply by 21 May 2025 the offer will be withdrawn.
+You must accept or decline the offer of a place with the nursery by 26 May 2026, otherwise the offer may be withdrawn.

 Funded entitlements